 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-- The number of babies born dead after 24 weeks' gestation per thousand total births.
+- Stillbirth rate: the number of stillbirths per thousand total births.

-- This is a weight at birth of under 2500 g.
+- Low birth weight: weight at birth under 2500 g.
+(The universally accepted definition.)

 - Age of mother: